fginocuevas/learn-angularjs/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Possible Errors and their solutions

+When trying to import InMemoryWebApiModule in your app.module.ts, the following error appears: app.module.ts(5,51): error TS2307: Cannot find module 'angular2-in-memory-web-api'

+SOLUTION:
+angular2-in-memory-web-api is not included in your Angular version.

+npm install angular-in-memory-web-api --save import { InMemoryWebApiModule } from 'angular-in-memory-web-api/in-memory-web-api.module';